Eula Hall: Clinic rebuilt following arson

 In 1982, Hall and the Mud Creek community suffered a great loss when the clinic burned down at the hand of a mysterious arsonist.
 The next morning Hall and the clinic doctor pulled a picnic table under a willow tree and treated patients who had scheduled appointments.
 She had the telephone company place a telephone on the tree so that patients could call the clinic.
-Hall then had two used trailers joined together to use as a temporary clinic.
+Hall then had two used trailers joined to use as a temporary clinic.
 A few months after the fire, Hall received a letter from the Appalachian Regional Commission (ARC) stating that they would donate funds for a new facility for Mud Creek Clinic.
 One of the conditions of the funding was that the community would be required to provide $80,000 in matching funds.
 She called a public meeting and more than 400 people showed up and pledged their support.
 People gave money and items to be raffled off at auction, Hall organized a two-day radiothon that raised $17,000 and multiple chicken-and-dumpling dinners that earned $1,300 apiece.
 With Eula's leadership, the community raised $120,000 - $40,000 more than the necessary $80,000 required by the ARC.
 The extra money paid for new X-ray equipment for the clinic.

 The new clinic opened its doors in 1984 as a modern 5200 sqft brick building.
 It is still the home of the clinic today.
 The clinic houses its own laboratory, X-ray machines, and pharmacy.
 The clinic has expanded to include an adjacent 1800 sqft building that houses a dental clinic, clothing room, and a food pantry that serves more than 100 families per month.